salesforcecli/plugin-packaging/messages/bundle_version_report.md

 # summary

-Retrieve details about a package bundle version in the Dev Hub org.
+Retrieve details about a specific package bundle version.

 # examples